scottfr/SystemsBook/11 Going Global/Going Global.md

 Cascading Style Sheets | CSS | Webpage Style ECMAScript | JavaScript | Webpage Interactivity

 The web is interesting in that each of these technologies is based on old-fashioned, simple text files.
 You write HTML text files, you write CSS files, and you write JavaScript files^[Please note that when you write CSS and JavaScript, your text is case-sensitive.
 This means that “ABC”, “abc”, and “Abc” will all be understood differently.
 HTML, on the other hand, is case-insensitive.
 In HTML, “ABC”, “abc”, and “Abc” will all be understood to mean the same thing.].
-You do not need any fancy tools to create these files and any simple text editor will do.
+You do not need any fancy tools to create these files.
+Any simple text editor will do.
 A web browser takes the simple instructions and code in these files and converts them to the rich interactive webpages you see when you browse the Internet.

 When teaching web development many books and sources will recommend that you use some kind of interactive web site builder (like Adobe Dreamweaver < http://www.adobe.com/products/dreamweaver.html>).
 That is certainly a great way to get up and running, but ultimately you will find the approach very limiting.
 To truly harness the different tools offered to you by the Internet, you will need to have some understanding of the underlying technologies and be able to work with them directly.
 So, rather than using a website builder as a crutch, we recommend jumping right into learning HTML, CSS and JavaScript.

 In the following sections we'll give you a brief introductions to each of these fundamental web technologies.
-This introduction will be rapid so please do not worry if you do not fully understand everything, but the please do your best to engage with this material as it will provide you with everything you need to know in order to be able to get the maximum out of our later examples of interactive modeling webpages.
+This introduction will be rapid so please do not worry if you do not fully understand everything.
+But the please do your best to engage with this material as it will provide you with everything you need to know in order to be able to get the maximum out of our later examples of interactive modeling webpages.

 ### HTML Basics